 DMRS bundling requirements, as specified in clause 6.4.2.6 in TS 38.101-2 [3], apply when one uplink band and CC is configured for DMRS bundling at a time.
 If UE is needs to apply P-MPR as described in 6.2.5of TS 36.101-1 or 6.2.4 of TS 38.101-2, during a granted DMRS bundle on the uplink CC of FR2, phase continuity is not expected to be maintained in the bundle.
+Phase continuity is not expected to be maintained where the switching period is located in the uplink carrier configured with DMRS bundling.

 6.4B.2.4a Transmit modulation quality for Inter-band NE-DC including FR2